 - 2. How would you communicate each of the following messages? - a.
 The system is coming down tomorrow at 6:00 in the evening for periodic maintenance.

 Use the /etc/motd file and/or email.
-Alternatively, you can include the message in a shutdown command.

 b.
 The system is coming down in five minutes.